 Her University granted her early leave when she was selected to be a dancer in the West End production of 'The Lion King.'
 From there, she toured with artists such as Iggy Azalea, Kylie Minogue and Lily Allen.
 Her career took a great turn when she moved to the United States and was fortunate to tour as a dancer for Janelle Monae and Beyonce'.

 Tajana has been a Dance Captain, a Body Maintenance Captain and a Movement Director.
-She is now focusing on giving back to the industry through panel discussions and master classes and developing her career in Movement Direction — working with actors to enable them to perform a character through movement.
+She is now focusing on giving back to the industry through panel discussions and master classes and developing her career in Movement Direction — working with actors and artists to enable them to perform a character through movement.